// I may earn money from the companies mentioned in this post. //

 My baby co-slept because I didn't have to get out of bed at night to nurse her.

 If you cannot cloth diaper – no judgement.
 As long as you are caring for your baby – you're doing it right.

 Do What's Easy

-We tried all cloth, all the time and it just didn't jell with our lives so we do what we do and are happy with it.
+It just didn't jell with our lives so we did what we did and are happy with it.